This product is successfully added to your cart

 THE GROTTO OF THE CUMAEAN SIBYL (L'ANTRO DELLA SIBILLA CUMANA)

-COMMENTARY BY BRAUN: "On the way to Lake Averno from Cumae, an exceedingly famous and ancient city in Campania, is Sibyl's grotto.
-This cave is carved into the rock in a wondrous and unique fashion.
+COMMENTARY BY BRAUN: "On the way to Lake Averno from Cumae, an exceedingly famous and ancient city in Campania, is the Sibyl's grotto.
+This cave is carved into the rock wondrously and uniquely.
 It is generally believed that this is where the Sibyl of Cumaea lived."

 LAKE AGNANO (LAGO D'AGNANO)

-TRANSLATION OF CARTOUCHE RIGHT: A true delineation of Lake Agnano and the deadly cave, which is neither spacious nor does it penetrate deeply into the mountain but slopes gently towards the north.
-If any living creature enters it or is sent in, it will die at once; but if it is immediately pulled out and thrown into the aforementioned lake, it will slowly recover and come to life again.
+TRANSLATION OF CARTOUCHE RIGHT: A true delineation of Lake Agnano and the deadly cave, which is neither spacious nor does it penetrate deeply into the mountain, but slopes gently towards the north.
+If any living creature enters it or is sent in, it will die at once, but if it is pulled out and thrown into the lake, it will slowly recover and come to life again.
 This is often tried out with dogs.

-The second view, which is as ornately framed as the first, shows the volcanic Lake Agnano with the Grotta del Cane (Dog's Cave), so called because gases rise constantly from its floor up to a height of about 45 cm, so that a dog, upon entering it, immediately becomes unconscious.
-The lake was probably first formed in the Middle Ages since it is not mentioned by the authors of classical antiquity; it was drained in 1870.
+The second view, which is as ornately framed as the first, shows the volcanic Lake Agnano with the Grotta del Cane (Dog's Cave), so called because gases constantly rise from its floor up to a height of about 45 cm, so that a dog, upon entering it, immediately becomes unconscious.
+The lake was probably first formed in the Middle Ages since the authors of classical antiquity do not mention it; it was drained in 1870.
 To the right of the lake are the Stufe di San Germano, chambers in which the hot sulphur gases are stored for medicinal purposes.
-As in the plate of Pozzuoli and Baia, the instructive inscriptions make reference to the discussion between the artist and scholar.
+As in the plate of Pozzuoli and Baia, the instructive inscriptions make reference to the discussion between artist and scholar.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.